boscoh/WebGLStarterKit/readme.md

 - draw HUD elements over screen
 - put camera in nice place

-That's a lot of things to take care of before a single polygon is drawn.
+That's a lot before a single polygon is drawn.

-So to help you get started, we've wrapped up all these functions in a helpful `WebGLWidget` class, where you can override some sensible defaults, only when you need to.
+So to help you get started, we've wrapped up all these functions into a helpful `WebGLWidget` class, with some choice defaults.

-Get started straight away!
+You can override the defaults when you want to, and concentrate on building awesome 3D graphics.

 # Typical workflow